wp-plugins/postaffiliatepro/readme.txt

 6. You can also use shortcodes

 == Changelog ==

+= 1.2.21 =
+* fixed invisible shortcodes when affiliates do not use email names in PAP

 = 1.2.20 =
 * fixed bug with contact form 7: Call to a member function get_results() on a non-object in /home/bandi/public_html/sikeresemenyek.hu/wp-content/plugins/postaffiliatepro/Util/ContactForm7Helper.class.php on line 50